RafaelCunhaS/Trybe-Football-Club/README.md

     # Build the project (the project will be running on the background when the build is finished)
     $ npm run compose:up

+    # You can use the following email and password for the login to change/create matches
+    $ email: admin@admin.com
+    $ password: secret_admin
 ```

 #### The project will be running on your [localhost:3000](http://localhost:3000/)